Winston Dugan, 1st Baron Dugan of Victoria: Military career

 Dugan was a sergeant in the Royal Sussex Regiment, but transferred to the Lincolnshire Regiment as a second lieutenant on 24 January 1900.
 He left Southampton two months later with a detachment sent to reinforce the 2nd battalion of his regiment in the Second Boer War.
 While in South Africa, he was appointed adjutant of his battalion on 28 June 1901, and promoted to lieutenant on 1 November 1901.
 For his service in the war, he received the Queen's South Africa Medal with three clasps.

 He later fought with distinction in the First World War, where he was wounded and mentioned in despatches six times.
 He was promoted in July 1916 to the temporary rank of brigadier general and commanded the 61st (2nd South Midland) Division's 184th (2nd South Midland) Brigade on the Western Front.
 He was awarded the Distinguished Service Order (DSO) in 1915 and appointed a Companion of the Order of St Michael and St George (CMG) in 1918.

+He was promoted to brevet colonel in January 1919.

-In 1929 he was made a Companion of the Order of the Bath (CB) and the following year he was promoted to major general.
-From June 1931 to June 1934 he commanded the 56th (London) Infantry Division, Territorial Army.
+On 16 March 1928 he was appointed a personal aide-de-camp to King George V. On 3 June 1929 he was made a Companion of the Order of the Bath (CB) in the 1929 Birthday Honours and on 13 April 1930 was promoted to major general.
+From June 1931 to June 1934 he commanded the 56th (London) Infantry Division, Territorial Army (TA).